tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * Empty the default country code in white list of settings.
   When activating this plugin for the first time, get the country code from admin's IP address and set it into white list.
+* Add number of calls in cache of IP address.

 = 1.1.0 =
 * Implement the cache mechanism to reduce load on the server.